 By the third century BC most Jews in the Diaspora, particularly the large Jewish community in Alexandria, spoke Greek.
 The transition from Hebrew to Aramaic had marked an increasing separation from God, but at least Aramaic was a Semitic language.
 The transition from Aramaic to Greek marked a much wider separation.

 Ptolemy II Philadelphus, the Macedonian king of Egypt, wanted a Greek version of the Hebrew Scriptures for the world famous Library of Alexandria.
 Seventy Jewish scholars were chosen and isolated in seventy separate chambers.
 Seventy days later, the seventy Jewish scholars emerged, each with his own independent Greek translation of the Hebrew text.
-Philo records that by a divine miracle, each of the seventy translations was identical to the others.
+By a divine miracle, each of the seventy translations was identical to the others.
 In other words, the seventy scribes miraculously translated each and every word of the Hebrew Scriptures in exactly same way.
 Thus, this Greek version of the Hebrew Scriptures is known as the Septuagint, from the Latin: septuaginta interpretum versio, the version translated by the seventy.
 Its universal symbol is LXX, the Roman number seventy.

 Why seventy?
 We recall, “All the offspring of Jacob were seventy persons” Ex 1:5.
 These were Reuben, Simeon, Levi, and Judah, Issachar, Zebulun, and Benjamin, Dan and Naphtali, Gad and Asher, each with his household Ex 1:2–4.
 Joseph was already in Egypt.

-The original project was to translate only the Torah, but it continued as a library of Jewish sacred texts to include later and later books.
+The original project was to translate only the Torah, but it continued as a library of Jewish sacred texts to include the intertestamental and later books.
 The seventy rabbis completed their work about 200 BC.
 The Septuagint was widely used, certainly by the Greek-speaking rabbis, but also by at least some of the Hebrew-speaking rabbis who also spoke Greek.

 The Torah was considered so holy that not even a single letter could be altered.
 The Septuagint’s Greek was therefore a mirror of the original Hebrew.
 In a Hebrew sentence the verb comes first, then the subject, then the complements that express place or circumstances.
 Let us look at a typical verse using the original Hebrew sentence structure: “He went up from Egypt, Abram, he and his wife, and all that he had” Gen 13:1.
 The Septuagint followed the same Hebraic sentence structure, rather than the ordinary Greek sentence structure.
 The result was a “translucent” Greek text in which the Hebrew text could be “seen” behind the Greek.